 Disclaimer: Some links below may be “affiliates” which means we get a small commission if you purchase something with these links at no extra cost to you, which goes towards the maintenance and upkeep of this site.

 I rode in the “Longest and Toughest Horse Race” back in 2014.
 I finished on day 10 without any assistance from the support crew or getting carried forward in the jeep.
 Before I arrived in Mongolia, the actual build-up to the derby was almost a year of preparation.
-I had to train and get fit by riding long distances on as many horses as I could find and I also had to think carefully about what type of gear to pack for the mongol derby.
+I had to train and get fit by riding long distances on as many horses as I could find.
+Furthermore I had to think carefully about what type of gear to pack for the mongol derby.

 Not much can prepare you for the derby, but having the right equipment can either make or break you.
 In fact, I made a few crucial errors that nearly cost me my finish.
 So here it is, everything you need to know about what gear to bring to help you survive the “Mongol Derby.”